rutanio/Fluid-PaperWallet/README.md

-# Paper Wallet FluidChains
+# Paper Wallet EXOS
-JavaScript Client-Side Fluid Wallet Generator
+JavaScript Client-Side EXOS Wallet Generator

-Now Fluid addresses and their corresponding private key can be conveniently generated in a web browser.
+Now EXOS addresses and their corresponding private key can be conveniently generated in a web browser.

 Based on bitaddress.org[https://github.com/pointbiz/bitaddress.org]